 “My son…Do not be afraid of this butcher, but show yourself worthy of your brothers, and accept death, so that by God’s mercy I may get you back again with your brothers.”…Last of all, the mother met her end, after her sons.
 II Maccabees 7:1-41

-Most scholars seem to agree that the story comes from the war with Epiphanes when martyrdom was needed as they were so outnumbered…and resurrection was promised as their reward.
+It makes sense that this story comes from the war with Epiphanes when martyrdom was needed as they were so outnumbered…and resurrection was the first reward promised…later being a star in the heavens developed for the survivors and for the martyrs still needed to fight even though Judas had died and had not yet returned.
 The story of the Widow/Mother/Woman with Seven Sons, I believe, was patterned after a specific woman as we will see in the next blog.
 This unnamed woman was a daughter of Aaron…a daughter of a High Priest and then a queen without the title and a heroine in her own right.

 [i] Both political groups that came out of this war, the Pharisees and the Sadducees’ names also reflect the “separated” and “pure” ethos of the times.